gaborbernat/bernat-tech/content/posts/type-hints/index.md

 This inconvenience may determine some people to avoid the call side hassle by making the return value `Any`.
 However, there's a better solution.
 The type hint system allows you to define overloads.
-Overloads express that for a given input type only a given output type is returned.
-So in this case:
+Overloads express that for a given input type, and only a given output type is returned.
+So, in this case:

 ```python
 from typing import overload